-Jan is founder and director of the National Congress of Neighborhood Women (NCNW), and a founder and representative to GREC.
-The women credit Jan as a source of their empowerment.
+Jan is founder and director of the National Congress of Neighborhood Women (NCNW).
+Women involved in the group’s organizing efforts credit Jan as a source of their empowerment.
 They had done fundraising for their organizations, but were left out of decision-making.
 “She brought us together and helped us find our power.”
 Continue reading

 President of Neighborhood Women Williamsburg/Greenpoint, Mary Alice pioneered work on economic development as the first director of a Community Action Program in the 60s.
 She created the first women’s political party, Williamsburg-Greenpoint Action Alliance Political Club.
 Continue reading

 In this interview with Jan Peterson, Juanitz Orengo-Rodriquez talks about how she found out about the National Congress of Neighborhood Women, learned to become a community activist, and worked for her neighborhood.
 The interview was made in the summer of 2016.

 Juantia Orengo-Rodriguez has been a community activist in Brooklyn for 28 years.
 She is a member of the National Congress of Neighborhood Women (NCNW), the Neighborhood Women of Williamsburg-Greenpoint (NWWG), GROOTS International, and the Huairou Commission.
 As a community organizer, she has worked to better the school systems Continue reading

 In 1986, Sandy joined the National Congress of Neighborhood Women (NCNW).
 She coordinated the NW College Program, which allowed grassroots women to attend a college that reflected their values, used their neighborhood as the campus, and fostered and formalized their community leadership.
 At the height of welfare reform in the late 1980s, she protested at City Hall with single mothers in NW’s educational programs, successfully rallying political support to shift job Continue reading